SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Single-step diffusion decoder method

 \mypar{Perceptual and regularization losses} As noted by \citet{dito_chen2025diffusionautoencodersscalableimage}, perceptual loss is important to guide the generation toward perceptually correct areas.
 We therefore add the LPIPS \citep{lpips_Zhang_2018_CVPR} loss $\cl_{\LPIPSFN}=\LPIPSFN(x,\hat{x}_0)$, with $\hat{x}_0=x_t + t D(x_t|t,z)$ the single-step prediction of $x_0$ from $x_t$ and $z$.
 As the middle part of our model acts as an implicit latent-space diffusion transformer, we further stabilize and accelerate our training by adding the REPA loss~\citep{repa_yu2025representation}, denoted as $\cl_{\REPAFN}$.
 We use DINOv2-B~\citep{dinov2_oquab2024dinov} reference features for REPA, which are aligned with the tokens extracted from the 4th layer of our transformer, through a 2-layer MLP.
 The FM loss trains the decoder to predict the clean image trajectory, while LPIPS aligns perceptual features and REPA stabilizes transformer representations.
 We combine them in our final loss as $\cl=\cl_{\FMFN} + \lambda_{\LPIPSFN}\cl_{\LPIPSFN} + \lambda_{\REPAFN}\cl_{\REPAFN}$, with $\lambda_{\LPIPSFN}=0.5$ and $\lambda_{\REPAFN}=0.25$.

 \mypar{Multi-scale adaptation} While autoencoders have been observed to generalize to higher resolutions than the one used for training~\citep{litevae_NEURIPS2024_0735ab35}, best performance is often reached when training or fine-tuning at specific higher target resolutions.
 To alleviate the need of training from scratch at multiple resolutions and reduce the required training compute, we use a two-stage training method, based on the procedure from \citet{litevae_NEURIPS2024_0735ab35}.
 During the first stage, we train a model on $128\!\times\!128$ crops.
 We additionally reduce the divergence between the features distribution of the training and fine-tuning images by adding random resizing to the data augmentation, from which we extract a $128\!\times\!128$ crop.
-During the second stage, we fine-tune the first-stage weights at the target resolution (either $128\!\times\!128$ or $256\!\times\!256$).
-Given the increased cost of training at higher resolutions, we use the second model to evaluate on larger images, which we observe to generalize sufficiently well.
+During the second and third stages, we fine-tune and distill the first-stage weights at the target resolution (either $128\!\times\!128$ or $256\!\times\!256$).
+Given the increased cost of training at higher resolutions, we use the second model (optimized for $256\times 256$) to evaluate on larger images (e.g. $512\times 512$ or $1024\times 1024$), which we observe to generalize sufficiently well.